Bullseye14/Camera-Transitions/README.md

 It's not compulsory to use transitions each time you switch between scenes: if you don't want to mean something with the transition, just add a simple cut.

 The best camera transitions should go unnoticed, meaning that you feel that it's all belonging to the same environment.

+## HOW DOES IT WORK?

+Here you will find the explanation on how this transitions are coded in C/C++, using Visual Studio.

+### TRANSITION MANAGER

+This module is the one that creates, contains and deletes all the transitions.
+When you call a transition, the transition manager creates a New Transition() and does a push_back() of it to the list of active transitions.
+When this transition has ended and has already changed the scene, this module erases the transition from the list and deletes it.

+### TRANSITION

+This is the Transitions class, and all the transitions (Fade, Wipe, Lines, etc) will derivate from this parent class.
+The class determinates the state of the transition (start transition, change scene and exit transition) and three functions that are called depending on the state of the transition (_void Start()_, _void Change()_, _void Exit()_).
+There is also another function (_Interpolation()_), where you pass two values (starting point and ending point), and the percentage, and this returns the values from the start to the end, depending on the percentage.

+### EACH TRANSITION

+Each transition has its own module, because the way in their change the scene is really different.
+In the constructor we initialize all the values that we will need to do the transition, and then we will call a Start, Change and Exit voids, if needed:

+In the _void Start()_, we do the animation in order to cover all the screen with the color wanted (normally black).

+In the _void Change()_, we cover all the screen with a _SDL_Rect screen_, and we change between scenes.

+In the _void Exit()_, we undo the animation, that is normally doing the same as we did in the start but changing the order of the interpolation.

 ## TODO'S IN VISUAL STUDIO